 Art-11, Three-Dimensional Design, introduces students to the basic principles of working with materials, making objects, and designing in the round.
-Students who have taken 3D Design, or an equivalent course or have equivalent experience, will be more prepared to take on the conceptual rigor and design objectives of Art 31A.
+Students who have taken 3D Design, or an equivalent course or have equivalent experience, will be more prepared to take on the conceptual rigor and design objectives of Art 31B.

 No prior experience with ceramics is necessary.
 That said, some familiarity with the basic properties of clay would be very helpful.
-To succeed in this class you need tenacity, the ability to focus for long stretches of time, and a genuine desire to learn to work with clay.
+To succeed in this class you need tenacity, the ability to focus for long stretches of time, and a genuine desire to learn the potter's wheel.
+Centering your first ball of clay will likely take many hours of practice, say nothing about making a pot that's worth firing.
+Be mentally prepared for that.